13 Health Benefits of Mung, Moong, Whole Green Gram, Whole Moong

 Moong Sprouts Pesarattu

 4. Mung Benefits in Weight Loss :

-As Moong is low in fat and high in protein and fibre, eating moong beans will keep you fuller for a longer time and prevent you from binge eating.
+As Moong is low in fat and high in protein and fibre, eating mung beans will keep you fuller for a longer time and prevent you from binge eating.
 Moong Sporouts and Spring Onion Tikki is a nourishing snack option which weight watchers can rely on.
 A study suggests that mung bean proteins can improve glucose and lipid metabolism and prevent fat accumulation (4)

 5. Lowers Blood Pressure :

 Lentils and beans are Antioxidants which are known to reduce blood pressure (5).
 Moong prevents oxidation of LDL, keeps the arteries clear and improves blood circulation.
 Being rich in Potassium, it lessens the impact of sodium to reduce blood pressure.
 Eat fruits and vegetables which are a good source of potassium.
 An aexample of restrcietd salt usage along with good amounts oif potassium is Chawli and Sprouted Moong Salad.